mmesiti/2025-09-09-workshop/content/_index.md

     - Local in-person exercise session and support for all days at Lyngby Campus for DTU students and researchers.
 Please, sign-up on their event page separately, if you want to join the in-person class that includes helpers, networking and coffee.
     - The [DTU event page](https://www.bibliotek.dtu.dk/en/calendar/coderefinery-09092025?id=d2fa87ed-efb3-49bd-86de-7a54d043b3ae) includes registration and contact information.
 - **UiO - University of Oslo**
     - Local in-person exercise session for Days 1–3 (Sep 9–11) at UiO, with on-site helpers available.
-Open to students, researchers, and staff at UiO.         - Please visit the [UiO event page](https://www.ub.uio.no/english/courses-events/courses/coderefinery/time-and-place/2025-09-9-coderefineryWorkshop.html) to register separately to join the in-person group:
+Open to students, researchers, and staff at UiO.
+    - Please visit the [UiO event page](https://www.ub.uio.no/english/courses-events/courses/coderefinery/time-and-place/2025-09-9-coderefineryWorkshop.html) to register separately to join the in-person group

 - Info about classrooms in Stockholm and Reykjavik coming soon
 - Please contact us at support(at)coderefinery.org if you want to be listed here.